Home : Earlham Summer : Frequent asked questions

 Can I request a roommate?

-Yes, students can request a roommate by emailing both names to [email protected]
+Yes, students can request a roommate by emailing both names to [email protected].

 What will the housing and food be like?

-All meals will be served in the dining hall on campus with food provided by our college provider, Intermezzo.
-Dietary issues or concerns should be directed in advance to earlhamsumm[email protected] so they can be shared with dietary services.
+All meals are served in the dining hall on campus with food provided by our college food service provider, Metz.
+Dietary issues or concerns should be directed in advance to [email protected] to share with dietary services.

 When planning what to bring, what should I consider?